 Sugar’s Dark Side

 Of those, sugar is a great example of an inflammatory substance.
-I have heard this inflammation from sugar fondly referred to as the sticky bun cascade.
+Inflammation from sugar is fondly referred to as the sticky bun cascade.
 Sugar revs up the granddaddy of all inflammation called NFkB.

 Sugary drinks increase the risk of getting rheumatoid arthritis as well .

-Blueberries and spinach improve rheumatoid arthritis symptoms while sugary desserts and drinks worsen symptoms .
+Blueberries and spinach improve rheumatoid arthritis symptoms while sugary desserts and drinks worsen symptoms [R].

 Gluten and Inflammation

-In the case of gluten, cutting back isn’t really the answer, but full elimination trial may be.
-Elimination for at least 3 weeks.
-Why?
+In the case of gluten, cutting back isn’t really the answer, but a full elimination trial may be.
+Elimination of gluten should be tried for at least 3 weeks for joint pain relief.